irenecelebrin/pands-project/README.md

 **What it does**

 This module loads the iris dataset and creates scatter plots for each pair of features: sepal length vs sepal width, petal length vs petal width.
-The script includes functions to plot each plot, and one function to save both plots to .png files.
 About scatter plots: [matplotlib.axes.scatter](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.scatter.html).
 More information on sources is provided in the code.

-**What it does**
+**How it works**

+The script includes functions to plot each scatter plot, and one function to save both plots to .png files.
-The datased is loaded, the data array sliced to extract arrays for each feature.
+In the first functions, the datased is loaded, the data array sliced to extract arrays for each feature.
 Arrays are created to set colors for both scatter plots.
 The module Line2D is used to dinamically assign different colors to each class and create a legend with the class names.

 **About the scatter plots**

-Scatter plots are used to highlight correlations between features, and verify if classes also play a role in the correlation.
+Scatter plots are used to investigate if there is a relationship between two given variables, and verify if one variable can be used to predict the other (source: [What is a scatter plot](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.scatter.html)).
+In this case, they can also highlight if class distribution is meaningful, i.e. if based on the two variables it is possible to predict the class of a given sample.

+**Sepal:**

-- **Sepal:** Iris Setosa has smaller Sepal length but greater width, while Versicolor and Virgina have greater length and lower width.
+The Sepal scatter plot shows that Iris Setosa has smaller Sepal length but greater width, while Versicolor and Virgina have greater length and lower width.
 [Exploratory data analysis: iris dataset](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.scatter.html).
 This trend makes it easy to distinguish Setosa species from the others.
 On the other hand, Iris Versicolor and Iris Virginica look quite similar and can't be easily distinguished one from the other.
 The only difference is that Versicolor samples tend to have smaller dimensions (They are mostly located in the lower part of the plot, on the left), while Virginica samples seem to have longer Sepal length (samples are more frequent in the lower part of the plot, but on the right).

 Based exclusively on Sepal length and Sepal width, it would not be possible to predict which species a sample belongs to.
 However, it could be possible to predict if a species is a Setosa or not.

+**Petal:**
-- **Petal:** As for Petal length and Petal width, the plot confirms the correlation guessed looking at the histograms.
+As for Petal length and Petal width, the plot confirms the correlation guessed looking at the histograms.
 In particular, the plot highlights a direct positive correlation between the two features: the longer the petal, the wider it is.
-It looks like each class has its own characteristic dimensions: Iris Setosa have smaller dimensions, Versicolor tend to be bigger, and Virginica even more.
+It looks like each class has its own characteristic dimensions: Iris Setosa have smaller dimensions, Versicolor species tend to be bigger, and Virginica even more.

 Again, Iris Setosa can be more easily separated from the other two classes, whereas Versicolor and Virginica samples overlap in a small area of the plot.
-However, it could be possible to predict which species a sample belongs to.
+However, based on Petal dimensions it could be possible to predict which species a sample belongs to.

 ### 6. Linear Regression